rssalessio/algorand-royalty-fees/article.md

 ])
 ```
 ### 3.4 Refund Method
-In case the buyer has already paid, but not finalized the transaction using the ``executeTransfer`` sequence, it is still possible to claim back the funds by calling ``refund``.
+In case the buyer has already paid, but has not finalized the transaction using the ``executeTransfer`` sequence, it is still possible to claim back the funds by calling ``refund``.
 This sequence of code checks that the payment was done, and sends back to the buyer the total payment amount minus the transaction fee.

 We end by cleaning the local variables.